Halspiviridae

-Halspiviridae is a family of viruses that consists of a single genus, Salterprovirus, which consists of a single recognised species; Salterprovirus His1 (hereafter, 'His1').
+Halspiviridae is a family of viruses that consists of a single genus, Salterprovirus, which consists of a single recognised species; Halovirus His1 (His1, Salterprovirus australiense).
 This virus was isolated from hypersaline water in Australia and was able to be cultured on the halophilic archaeon Haloarcula hispanica.
 Like many other archaeoviruses, His1 has an approximately limoniform (lemon-shaped) virion.

 Etymology

 The family name, Halspiviridae, is derived from halophilic and spindle-shaped, in reference to the habitat and virion morphology, respectively.
 The genus name, Salterprovirus, is derived from salty terminal protein virus, as the linear dsDNA genome has proteins attached to the 5′ termini.

 Taxonomy

 The virion has a spindle-shaped morphology and is similar in shape to that of viruses infecting thermophilic archaea, the Fuselloviridae, and His1 was originally described as a probable member of that group.
 However, it was later found that there is no genetic relationship and their replication strategies are entirely different, and so His1 was classified into a new group, genus Salterprovirus within the family Halspiviridae.
 Halspiviridae has not been classified within any higher-ranked taxa.

 Environmental DNA sequences derived from Namib salt pans indicate the presence of currently unrecognised, distant relatives of His1.

 Another species of virus, now named Gammapleolipovirus His2 (hereafter 'His2'), was originally considered to be related to His1, but later analysis of the His2 virion revealed that this species actually belongs to the family Pleolipoviridae.